 - Details – Custom fields other than the basic metadata.
 The initial click displays 10 results.

 - Quiz – Results from quiz Questions and Answers.

 - Chapters, Slides, Comments, Captions

 Clicking “Show More” also presents additional information below the video: Owner, Creation date, Published categories, Like, Views, and Comments.

 If more than 5 keywords are found in any of the metadata types, the “Show all” link is displayed.
 This scenario may happen when searching for a word that re-appears many times in a captions file.
 “Show All” displays all the results found for this entry.

-After clicking the search icon, the search bar opens, where you can enter your keywords or modify them.
-If Instant Search is enabled by your system administrator, (as you enter characters, results are displayed and there is no need to click Enter.) any changes in this bar will automatically be reflected in the results below.
+After clicking the search icon, the search bar opens.
+This is where you may enter your keywords or modify them.
+If Instant Search is enabled by your system administrator, (as you enter characters, results are displayed and there is no need to click Enter) any changes in this bar are automatically reflected in the results below.